Ed Acker: Pan American World Airways

 Later in 1982, Acker was appointed chairman and CEO of Pan Am, where he quickly moved to expand the airline's route network after several years of contraction, and to lower the airline's ticket prices in order to compete with low-cost competitors such as Laker Airways.
 He received strong employee group support by stating that he would not accept any salary until Pan Am was profitable.
 Employees proclaimed themselves "Acker Backers" that joined the C. Edward Acker Pan Am recovery bandwagon.
 The airline temporarily made up for its lower revenue and higher operating costs by obtaining wage concessions from labor groups, but this eventually led to labor tensions culminating in a 1985 strike which crippled the airline.
 Acker kept the airline alive only by selling its transpacific routes to United Airlines for $750 million.
 He left Pan Am in 1988.

 The Lockerbie Bombing of a Pan American 747-100 occurred in December 1988.
 Pan American was ultimately found liable for negligent security practices directly contributing to the Lockerbie Bombing.
 The explosion of Pan Am Flight 103 at Lockerbie in December 1988 is widely regarded as the 'final straw' in the ability of Pan American to remain a going concern.
 Pan Am was a pioneer of aviation, a premier American brand and was considered the de facto flag carrier of the United States before going out of business on December 4, 1991.

 The Acker Group

 After retiring from Pan Am, Acker formed The Acker Group which was primarily concerned with providing financial advisory and venture capital services.

 Intrepid Equity Group

 Acker later advised on the founding of Atlantic Coast Airlines a Delta Connection and United Express carrier.
-He serves as Chairman of the Management of Martinaire Partners, LLC, a Dallas, Texas, based scheduled freight feeder airline serving UPS.
+He is Chairman of the Management of Martinaire Partners, LLC, a Dallas, Texas, based scheduled freight feeder airline serving UPS.

-Acker has two sons and one daughter and is currently married to Sandy Acker.
+Acker has two sons and one daughter and is married to Sandy Acker.
 His son Mitch is President of Martinaire Partner, LLC, of Dallas, Texas.

-In Popular Culture
+In popular culture

 Acker was portrayed by Ned Beatty in the 1990 television movie, "The Tragedy of Flight 103: The Inside Story."